- Course: PhD in Geography

 Funding: University of Leeds and China Scholarship Council scholarship

-Supervisors: Dr Gordon Mitchell, Dr Alison Heppenstall, Dr David Milne (Institute for Transport Studies)
+Supervisors: Dr Gordon Mitchell, Professor Alison Heppenstall, Dr David Milne (Institute for Transport Studies)

 Why did you decide to study for a PhD, and why Leeds?